Traveling with kids or Infants?

 - A one-way, directional charge of $75 will apply and may be paid in advance during booking.
 If you do not pay in advance, you’ll need to pay when you check-in your pet.
 In addition to the travel container for your pet, you are allowed either a personal item (8”H x 14”W x 18”L) OR a carry-on bag (10”H x 16”W x 24”L).
 An additional fee will apply for the carry-on bag.

 - We do not allow pets to be checked as baggage.

 - Be sure to look into the applicable laws, customs, and other governmental regulations, requirements or restrictions of the country, state or territory to which your animal is being transported.
 This is your responsibility.
 Also remember to obtain your pet’s required health documents.

-- We recommend that pets have food or water within four hours of departure.
+- We recommend that pets have no food or water within four hours of departure.

 Pssst...
 Frontier Tip: Make your trip a little smoother by checking what the state requirements of your destination are regarding animals - some require health certificates, others don’t!